meekostuff/HyperFrameset/README.md

 HyperFrameset
 =============

+**WARNING: This project is pre-alpha software.
+DO NOT USE** **WARNING: This documentation is out of date - most of it is probably wrong.**

 > HyperFrameset provides **full** separation of content from presentation.
 > With CSS you can change the styling of a whole site with one stylesheet.
 > With HyperFrameset you can change everything -